7th Army NCOA students gain more skills in suicide prevention

-U.S. Army Soldiers, attending the Basic Leadership Course at the 7th Army Noncommissioned Officer Academy, participate in a suicide prevention course in Grafenwoehr, Germany, July 17, 2020.
-The course, taught by the Army Substance Abuse Program staff, aimed to train noncommissioned officers to take action in preventing suicide cases in their units.
-(U.S. Army photo by Spc.
-Zack Stahlberg)
+GRAFENWOEHR, Germany – In collaboration with the U.S. Army Garrison Bavaria Army Substance Abuse Program, the 7th Army Noncommissioned Officer Academy conducted face-to-face suicide prevention courses at Grafenwoehr and Vilseck, Germany, in July.
+This course aimed to train noncommissioned officers to take action in preventing suicide cases in their units.

+The 7th Army NCOA leaders recognized the need for resilience in order to fully develop future leaders.
+The 7th NCOA leaders wanted the academy students to have a diverse skill set in handling sensitive topics so that they can better lead their Soldiers.

+“It is one of our commanding general’s efforts to attack suicide prevention,” said 1st Sgt.
+William Richardson, 7th Army NCOA Deputy Commandant.
+“We need to ensure that all of our leaders are knowledgeable and informed on sensitive topics such as suicide.
+If the time comes, they are capable of helping [others].”

 |Date Taken: